“What Prequel taught me is that you can be a developer and still be an incredible entrepreneur.”

 From that came the concept of Otto (formerly called Pet Code): a smarter dynamic of dog tagging.
 In essence, everything links up to one smart QR tag.
 If your pet gets lost, all you do is hit one button.
 When a stranger scans a pet’s QR code, the owner is instantly notified.

 We now store all the information a pet owner needs.
 Reminders, health notifications, vaccinations... we even partnered with vets in San Francisco!
-Our tag allows you to better manage your pets life.
+Our tag allows you to better manage your pet's life.

 Q: How do BETA Camp lessons apply to Otto?